json-schema-org/referencing/draft-handrews-jri.md

 *RFC EDITOR: please remove this section before publication*

-This specification is a response to the usage of these keywords both inside and outside of JSON Schema during the decade since `id` (which was later split into `$id` and `$anchor`) and `$ref` were first introduced in [JSON Schema draft-03](#I-D.zyp-json-schema-03).
-The `definitions` keyword (which later became `$defs`) was introduced in [JSON Schema Validation draft-04](#I-D.fge-json-schema-validation-00), at which point `$ref` had been split into its own short-lived but influential [JSON Reference](#I-D.pbryan-zyp-json-ref-03) proposal.
+This specification is a response to the usage of these keywords both inside and outside of JSON Schema during the decade since `id` (which was later split into `$id` and `$anchor`) and `$ref` were first introduced in JSON Schema draft-03 {{?I-D.zyp-json-schema-03}}.
+The `definitions` keyword (which later became `$defs`) was introduced in JSON Schema Validation draft-04 {{?I-D.fge-json-schema-validation-00}}, at which point `$ref` had been split into its own short-lived but influential JSON Reference {{?I-D.pbryan-zyp-json-ref-03}} proposal.

-The full and rather complex history of these keywords, including their usage in OpenAPI and AsyncAPI, as well as other proposals to split some or all of them back into a separate specification, is detailed in {{changelog}}.
+The full and rather complex history of these keywords, including their usage in OpenAPI and AsyncAPI, as well as other proposals to split some or all of them back into a separate specification, is detailed in the [BACKGROUND.md](https://github.com/json-schema-org/referencing/tree/main/BACKGROUND.md) file in the repository containing this document.

 Use cases have been compiled from popular tools that support JSON Reference (and sometimes other keywords in this specification) without being full JSON Schema implementations, and from specification requirements regarding non-JSON Schema use.
 Notably, some of the tools support additional JRI keywords that were not included in JSON Reference, motivating a larger specification than simply a revival of JSON Reference.
-These requirements and use cases are detailed in {{reasons}}.
+These requirements and use cases are also available in the [BACKGROUND.md](https://github.com/json-schema-org/referencing/tree/main/BACKGROUND.md) file.

-Discussion of this draft takes place on the [JSON Schema Slack server](https://json-schema.org/slack).
+Discussion of this draft takes place in the [GitHub repository](https://github.com/json-schema-org/referencing) and on the [JSON Schema Slack server](https://json-schema.org/slack).

 --- middle